Youth Leaders Speak Out at YW Boston’s Social Justice Arts Slam

 These young adults have a finger on the pulse of the present moment and a knack for articulating what we’re up against in Trump’s America.

 On Saturday, January 20th, InIt hosted their yearly Social Justice Arts Slam at the City Year headquarters on Columbus Avenue.
-Part gallery show, part youth literary tour de force, the gathering welcomed people of all genders, race, age, class and sector.
+Part gallery show, part youth literary tour de force, the gathering welcomed people of all genders, races, ages, classes and sectors.
 In a large, brightly lit, open room, the young artists flowed through the space like poetry in motion.
 They lit up conversations and illuminated the stage with personal narratives, as well as historical and modern political and social critiques.

 Performance after performance, the audience was called to see, hear, feel, and think their way through conscious, creative expressions shared by InIt delegates, alumni, YW program staff and community members.
 Most of the audience sat at the edge of their seats, captivated, taking in each spoken word and absorbing the powerful silences between them.
 Those moved by messages of love, solidarity, bravery and fearless truth, snapped their fingers in affirmation or quietly waved a hand in the air, signaling the American Sign Language word for love.